sfaist/docs/handbook/pricing.md

 Our pricing is simple and transparent, based on the number of SKUs in your catalog on average each month.
 We offer a generous free tier to help you get started.

-It can be daunting to figure out how much a usage-based platform like index will cost, but there are simple ways to estimate your usage and costs.

 ## Why do we price based on usage?

 Really it comes down to this: The more you use index, the more value you get, and the more it costs us to process and store your data.
 Thus, we charge based on usage.